 The P.E.O.
 Sisterhood is a nonprofit organization with chapters in the United States and Canada.
 Through our six International Philanthropies and the P.E.O.
-Foundation, we have helped more than 125,000* women pursue their educational goals by providing more than $432 million* in educational assistance, making a difference in women’s lives.
+Foundation, we have helped more than 132,000* women pursue their educational goals by providing more than $486 million* in educational assistance (scholarships, loans, and grants), making a difference in women’s lives.

-In addition to the philanthropies of the P.E.O.
-Sisterhood, California State Chapter administers more than 50 scholarships via six committees as well as two welfare funds, which have given more than 5,000 awards to California resident women providing more than $13.7 million dollars in educational assistance as of May 2024.
+In addition to supporting the philanthropies of the P.E.O.
+Sisterhood, California State Chapter administers more than 50 scholarships through six committees, as well as two welfare funds.
+Collectively, these programs have provided more than 7,000 awards to California residents, totaling more than $20 million in educational assistance and emergency financial aid as of March 2026.

 P.E.O. was founded on January 21, 1869, by seven students at Iowa Wesleyan College in Mount Pleasant, Iowa.
 This circle of kindred spirits, bonded by friendship and their enthusiasm for educational opportunities for women, eventually expanded to include women off-campus as well.
 Through membership, the P.E.O.
 Sisterhood has brought together more than a half a million women in the United States and Canada who are passionate about helping women advance through education.